jimmieego/a11y-intro/presenter-notes.md

 A common exception for this guideline is that if an image is decorative and it does not convey meaning, we should set the alternative text to an empty string.

-## 28. Accessible maps
+## Accessible maps

 There are several options for making map content accessible.
-If the map is a simple map showing a location or providing directions you can provide a text description of the map.
+If the map is a simple map showing a location or providing directions, you can provide a text description of the map.
 Here’s an example where the map image shows the location of the Esri Olympia regional office with a text description below the map.

 If the map is more complicated and shows several features you can provide the information in an alternate format such as a text list of locations or a table.

-## 29. Default map navigation
+## Default map navigation

-The 2D Map View and 3D Scene View available in the Esri JavaScript api both provide out of the box support for navigating the map via the keyboard.
-Check out the documentation at <a href="https://developers.arcgis.com/javascript"/>https://developers.arcgis.com/javacript</a> for details.
+The 2D Map View and 3D Scene View available in the Esri JavaScript API both provide out of the box support for navigating the map via the keyboard.
+Check out the documentation at <a href="https://developers.arcgis.com/javascript">https://developers.arcgis.com/javacript</a> for details.

-## 32. DIY accessibility test
+## DIY accessibility test

-So we recommend a four-step process to test accessibility of web applications.
+I recommend a four-step process to test accessibility of web applications.
 The four steps are automated test, keyboard test, screen reader test, and color test.

-This is also the process we follow at Esri.
-It breaks down the testing to a logic flow, and it minimizes the switching between different types of tests that we need to do.
+This process breaks down the testing to a logic flow, and it minimizes the switching between different types of tests that we need to do.

 ## 33. Automated test with aXe

 aXe is an extension that you can install in Chrome and Firefox.
 It tests the rendered page in Chrome and Firefox.
 It reports any violations against a set of accessibility rules and best practices.
 A big advantage of aXe, compared to other automated testing tools, is that it is relatively conservative, meaning it tends to report less false positives.
 And aXe itself is accessible.
 Keyboard users and non-sighted users should be able to use aXe for automated tests.

-(After demo:) I should point out that automated tests cannot replace manual tests using keyboard and screen reader.
+I should point out that automated tests cannot replace manual tests using keyboard and screen reader.
 Automated test tools like aXe can help us quickly find certain types of issues, but not all.
 For example, an automated test tool can tell us an image is missing alt text, but it cannot judge whether an alt text is meaningful for the image.

 ## 35. Keyboard test